Zero Article

 I love

-Usually to make a general statement (generalization) or categorical statement we use zero articles.
+Usually, we use zero articles to make a general statement (generalization) or a categorical statement.
 But this is not always the case.
-Let us discuss it in more detail:
+Let us discuss it in more details:

 Mass Nouns